rsvim/rsvim/README.md

 ## Special Thanks

-When implementing the initial prototype of javascript runtime and the [Minimum Common Web Platform API](https://min-common-api.proposal.wintertc.org/) for RSVIM, a lot of source code and techncial design were learned from following projects:
+When implementing the initial prototype of javascript runtime and the [Minimum Common Web Platform API](https://min-common-api.proposal.wintertc.org/) for RSVIM, a lot of source code and techncial design were learned from following projects.
+There will be no RSVIM without them:

 - [dune](https://github.com/aalykiot/dune): Thanks to @aalykiot for the **dune** project.
-Most of core components of RSVIM's javascript runtime directly becomes it, including: ES modules, async tasks, runtime API bingings, typescript transformer and the most famous "event loop" framework, ported to tokio runtime.
+Most of core components of RSVIM's javascript runtime directly becomes it, including: ES modules, async tasks, runtime API bingings, typescript transformer and the most famous "event loop" framework, modified and adapted to tokio runtime.
-- [deno](https://deno.com/): Thanks to @denoland team for the
+- [deno](https://deno.com/): Thanks to @denoland team for the **rusty_v8** and **deno** project.
+As the next generation of javascript/typescript runtime, RSVIM follows most of deno APIs design, and refers to some of the implementations.

 ## Supporting the Project